-Surprisingly for an island nation, fish is not a popular food in the UK, with the average adult consuming just 54g of oily fish per week.
+Surprisingly for an island nation, fish is not a popular food in the UK.
+The average adult consumes just 54g of oily fish per week.

-The good news is you don’t have to destroy the oceans, inflict pain or eat neurotoxins and carcinogens to get your essential omega-3s.
+The good news?
+You don’t have to destroy the oceans, inflict pain or eat neurotoxins and carcinogens to get your essential omega-3s.
 Plant foods can provide more than enough to keep your heart healthy and combat inflammatory conditions such as arthritis.

-Or, if you choose, you can take an algal-based vegan omega-3 supplement supplying EPA and DHA without the risk of contamination, and none of the ethical and environmental concerns of eating fish.
+Or, if you choose, you can take an algal-based vegan omega-3 supplement that supplies EPA and DHA without the risk of contamination.
+This is free from the ethical and environmental concerns of eating fish.
 Help our oceans become healthy again and leave fish alone.

 Find out more about fish and health here

 This article was first published by Viva!